Crossed Swords (1954 film): Plot

 The film is set in Early Modern Italy in the Duchy of Sidona.
 Raniero and Renzo are two friends who have been travelling together for two years, having adventures, fighting duels and womanizing.
 Raniero is the son of the Duke of Sidona, and the elder Renzo his Don Juan-type mentor.

 On their way back to Sidona after a two-year absence, Renzo and Raniero encounter Fulvia, a former lover of Renzo.
 She attacks him then invites him to her estate.

 Fulvia's rich husband Gennarelli is at a meeting at Sidona.
 Pavoncello, the Duke's counselor, is suggesting a new law where all men under twenty must marry and produce children or face imprisonment.
 (The aim is to ensure future manpower to defend the duchy).
 The Duke is unsure whether the law is what the people want and refuses to sign it until he consults them.

 Gennarelli returns to his estate and surprises Renzo and his wife.
 The two men fight a duel which Renzo easily wins.
 Renzo and Raniero head to the castle where the Duke welcomes them.
 The Duke's daughter, Francesca, regards Renzo as a bad influence on her brother but is attracted to him.

 Fulvia arranges a joust with Indian sticks between Renzo and Pavoncello, who wants to marry Francesca.
 Both men are wounded and the duke stops the contest.

 Gennarelli approaches Pavoncello, suggesting he use the proposed law to drive Renzo out of Sidona.
 Gennarelli and Pavoncello join forces to persuade the Duke to sign the law.

 Renzo flees Sidona with Raniero.
 Pavoncello hires an assassin, Lenzi, to kill Renzo and Raniero.
-It is revealed Pavoncello wants to take over Sidona and surrounding areas as well; he arranges Lenzi to hire two hundred mercenaries.
+It is revealed that Pavoncello wants to take over Sidona and surrounding areas as well; he arranges Lenzi to hire two hundred mercenaries.

 Renzo and Raniero are eating in a tavern when attacked by Lenzi's men but they defeat them.
 They return to the castle and overhear Fulvia talking to Gennarelli about the latter's plan with Pavoncello.

 Renzo and Raniero are captured.
 Lenzi's mercenary army enters Sidona, and imprisons the Duke and Francesca.